relationship breakdown why does it hurt so much?

-In a case I know, the husband had been making what he thought were not only reasonable, but generous, settlement offers beginning shortly after the marriage broke down.
-Unfortunately, the wife would not actively engage in any discussions but chose to go to court, seemingly with a view to having the court “punish” him for what she perceived as his wrong doing (even though it was she who ended the relationship).
+In a case I know, the husband had been making what he thought was not only reasonable but generous, settlement offers beginning shortly after the marriage broke down.
+Unfortunately, the wife would not actively engage in any discussions but chose to go to court, seemingly to have the court “punish” him for what she perceived as his wrongdoing (even though it was she who ended the relationship).

 The husband was a successful and usually calm and in-control professional.
-He found it increasingly difficult to cope with the stress associated with the court proceedings, in particular his inability to control things or bring about any sort of resolution.
-One day, the stress became so bad that he left the court building in the middle of a hearing day, got in his car and drove away, with a view to taking his own life.
+He found it increasingly difficult to cope with the stress associated with the court proceedings, in particular, his inability to control things or bring about any resolution.
+One day, the stress became so bad that he left the court building in the middle of a hearing day, got in his car and drove away, to take his own life.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.